-Self-conscious of your vagina during oral sex?
+Self-conscious about your vulva during oral sex?
+Nervous or afraid of your partner going down?
 Here’s how to change that.
+Shed your shame.

 I can’t pinpoint exactly when the fear of my vulva tasting like rancid fish came about, but I know I’m not alone.
 I mean, this one female-founded company developed a whole ass product for women based on the fear that our genitals are repulsive.
 On their website, the brand (Lorals) markets their single-use panties that block smells and fluids as a way to close the orgasm gap, because oral sex is allegedly three times more likely to lead to an orgasm.
 Honestly, the product is genius, but I’m pissed that there’s a market for it.

 Fear of a smelly cooch isn’t the only reason why some people feel uncomfortable receiving oral sex.
 Sex educator Kait Scalsi told me that sometimes it has to do with perceiving oral sex as more intimate than other sex acts.
 “It’s vulnerable to have your bits in someone else’s face,” she said.